 Students are expected to come to school dressed in neat and appropriate clothing.

-Prohibited clothing includes: pajama tops and bottoms, extreme forms of dress which may disrupt the learning environment, clothing that displays violence, drugs, alcohol, tobacco, obscene or harassing language, and no hats and hoods to be worn inside.
-If possible, students will be required to wear such clothing inside out.
+Prohibited clothing includes:

+- Extreme forms of dress which may disrupt the learning environment - Clothing which displays violence, drugs, alcohol, tobacco, obscene or harassing language/symbols if possible, students will be required to wear such clothing inside out. - Hats and hoods (permitted at outdoor recess, but prohibited otherwise)